“When you don’t transmit irritation from mechanical breakdowns, an audience finds them interesting and even amusing.”

 If you perform enough, you’re bound to encounter power failures, fire alarms, audience medical emergencies, and other incidents that bring things to a stop.

-In general, respond as with equipment malfunctions, but ask a venue representative to update the audience.
+In general, respond as with equipment malfunctions, but, after you exit the stage, ask a venue representative to update the audience.
 Depending on the circumstances, listeners might remain in their seats, or an intermission could be called.

 Typically, such interruptions don’t last long, and you can resume performing as planned.